anupbhowmik/GameJam-Workshop-Starter-Template/README.md

-# PyGame Workshop Starter Code
+# Chrome Dino Game in PyGame

 In this workshop, we will cover some basics of PyGame and build a simple Dino Game!
 The game is inspired by the Google Chrome Dino Game, which appears when you are offline.
 The objective of the game is to control a dinosaur and avoid obstacles (cacti) while collecting points.
 The game features basic animations, collision detection, and a scoring system.